 |PointsBet Card||Yes||Yes||Instant for both deposit and withdrawal||$20||$25,000, with $5,000 daily limit||No|

-Whichever method you chooses, remember that PointsBet NJ is fully licenced and regulated, so your transactions will be secure.
+Whichever method you choose, remember that PointsBet is fully licensed and regulated, so your transactions will be secure.

-A good sportsbook knows to make the signup process as hassle free as possible, and PointsBet NJ follows this rule.
+A good online sportsbook knows to make the registration process as hassle-free as possible, and PointsBet follows this rule.

-You can create your account from anywhere, but in order to place your bets you must be physically in one of the states where PointsBet is legal – NJ, CO, IL, IN, IA.
+You can create your account from anywhere, but in order to place your bets, you must be physically in one of the states where PointsBet is legal – NJ, CO, IL, IN, IA.